advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 Have you thought about publishing your findings as a Rust library on crates.io?

-One of the struggles in biblical scholarship today, is that therer are several brilliant lexicons which people spend millenium in work-hours producing, but at the same time, applying this knowledge to texts in a methodic and integrated way is very difficult.
+One of the struggles in biblical scholarship today, is that therer are several brilliant lexicons which people spend milleniums in work-hours producing them, but at the same time, applying this knowledge to texts in a methodic and integrated way is very difficult.
-Not everyone has the time to study e.g. Ancient Greek and learn it as a language, but at the same time, relying on a translation alone introduces additional classes of errors.
+Not everyone has the time to study e.g. Ancient Greek and learn it as a language, but also, relying on a translation alone introduces additional classes of errors.

 Usually, the way people use Early Christian texts, is to read them once or twice and write some thoughts about it.